The Best Florida Auto Insurance Companies

 Florida Auto Insurance Reviews

-Allstate was cheaper than every company but GEICO in our quote comparison, and practically even with the ratings for GEICO and State Farm for claims satisfaction.
+Allstate was cheaper than most companies in our quote comparison, and practically even with the ratings for State Farm for claims satisfaction.
 Its financial strength, while not quite top-tier, is also good enough that you’ll never have to worry about getting paid.
 Still, we couldn’t help but notice its comparatively high rate of consumer complaints in 2017.
 Given that the most common consumer complaint is that payment is too low, perhaps Allstate is stingier in its claims determinations than other Florida insurers.

-If you’re insuring a brand new car, Allstate does offer so-called “gap” insurance designed to negate the effects of depreciation — something State Farm and GEICO don’t.
+If you’re insuring a brand new car, Allstate does offer so-called “gap” insurance designed to negate the effects of depreciation — something State Farm doesn't.
 And a cheaper premium could mean the difference in whether you can afford comprehensive and/or UM coverage, two especially valuable add-ons in Florida.

-Progressive lagged just slightly behind GEICO and State Farm in terms of financial strength, and just a hair behind Allstate for claims satisfaction.
-The differences are so small they likely have no impact on most customer’s experiences, but nonetheless make it hard to justify Progressive over State Farm, GEICO, or Allstate on the basis of anything except price, where it was average.
-We did like how easy it was to get a quote through the website though, and also the Live Chat option, something only it and GEICO offer.
+Progressive lagged just slightly behind State Farm in terms of financial strength, and just a hair behind Allstate for claims satisfaction.
+The differences are so small they likely have no impact on most customer’s experiences, but nonetheless make it hard to justify Progressive over State Farm or Allstate on the basis of anything except price, where it was average.
+We did like how easy it was to get a quote through the website though, and also the Live Chat option.

-Progressive has a slew of available discounts — more than any insurer we reviewed except GEICO.
+Progressive has a slew of available discounts.
 There’s even one for adding a newly licensed teen driver to your existing auto policy (surprising given that teenage drivers are among the riskiest to insure).
 A policy loaded with discounts isn’t necessarily cheaper than a non-discounted policy, but the bottom line is you should get a quote from Progressive and see for yourself.

 Our quote comparison also showed Liberty Mutual to be the most expensive option for all three driver profiles.
 This basically cemented its place at the bottom of our pack, but it’s always worth getting a quote in case you fit a specific insurer’s “sweet spot” — the driver profile for whom they offer the cheapest rates around.